AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-experience-fragment-mapping-cs.md

 ---
-title: Configure the JSON-based mapping between a topic and a experience fragment model.
+title: Configure the JSON-based mapping between a topic and an Experience Fragment model.
-description: Learn how to configure the JSON-based mapping between a topic and a experience fragment model.
+description: Learn how to configure the JSON-based mapping between a topic and an Experience Fragment model.
 exl-id: 438e2964-b9c7-462a-a68c-8031bd97911c
 feature: Output Generation
 role: Admin
 level: Experienced
 ---
-# Create a mapping between a topic and a experience fragment
+# Create a mapping between a topic and an Experience Fragment

-Adobe Experience Manager Guides provides the feature to create a JSON-based mapping between a topic and a experience fragment model.
-You can use this mapping to publish content present in some or all elements within a topic to a experience fragment.
+Adobe Experience Manager Guides provides the feature to create a JSON-based mapping between a topic and an Experience Fragment model.
+You can use this mapping to publish content present in some or all elements within a topic to an Experience Fragment.

 1. To download the *experienceFragmentMapping.json*, log into Adobe Experience Manager as an administrator.
 1. Select the Adobe Experience Manager link at the top and choose **Tools**.